Copyleaks/Ruby-Plagiarism-Checker/README.md

-This package is supporting v1 of the API which will no longer be in use as of July 1, ,2020.
-It's recommended to use the new v3 of the API, see full documentation with code snippets here - https://api.copyleaks.com/documentation/v3.
+*This package is supporting v1 of the API which will no longer be in use as of July 1, ,2020.
+It's recommended to use the new v3 of the API, see full documentation with code snippets here - https://api.copyleaks.com/documentation/v3*

+Copyleaks finds plagiarism online using copyright infringement detection technology.
+Find those who have used your content with Copyleaks.
+See here how to integrate Copyleaks easily with your services, using Java, to detect plagiarism.
 ## Copyleaks Ruby SDK

 Copyleaks SDK is a simple framework that allows you to scan textual content for plagiarism and trace content distribution online, using the [Copyleaks plagiarism checker cloud](https://copyleaks.com/).